 The saying “a picture is worth a thousand words” is often used to explain how a complex situation, idea, or thought can be conveyed with a single picture.
-There are many examples of when this is true, such as in the media when a poignant photograph expresses some joyful, or more often unfortunately some heartbreaking situation much better than any article could.
+There are many examples of when this is true, such as in the media when a poignant photograph expresses some joyful, or unfortunately more often some heartbreaking situation far better than an article can.

-And there are many examples when pictures can convey an idea or information effectively and easily within healthcare, such as the use of an info-graphic to help disseminate scientific literature and research just like Yann Le Meur @YLMSportScience and Chris Beardsley @SandCResearch do so very well.
-Then there are images that can get across a message simpler, quicker, easier than any blog or an article ever could such as my recent ‘physio treatment pyramid‘ or my ‘road to recovery‘ graph to highlighting the normal twists and turns that occur when getting back after in injury or painful issue.
+There are also many examples when pictures can convey information effectively and easily within healthcare, such as the use of an infographic to help disseminate scientific literature just like the excellent Yann Le Meur @YLMSportScience and Chris Beardsley @SandCResearch do so very well.
+There are also many images that can express an idea or message simpler, quicker, easier than a blog or an article can such as my ‘physio treatment pyramid‘ or ‘road to recovery‘ pictures.

 Some of my info-graphics

-However there are many times when a picture is NOT worth a thousand words and they do NOT covey complex information very well.
-Instead some pictures over simplify, add more confusion, or are just wrong, and end up being more harmful than helpful.
-For example images of crumbling bones, glass inside knees, and doughnuts shooting jam out used as a reminder not to ‘slip a disc’ when we bend, are all nocebic, harmful, myth perpetuating crap!
+However, there are also many times when a picture is NOT worth a thousand words and does NOT covey complex information very well.
+Instead, some pictures can oversimplify, or add more confusion and end up being more harmful than helpful.
+For example images of crumbling bones, glass inside knees, and doughnuts shooting jam out used as so-called education tools to help warn people not to ‘slip a disc’ when they bend over are all nocebic, harmful, myth perpetuating crapola.

-However, as crappy as some of these images are there are also many other examples of when real medical images are not put to good use in healthcare.
-I’m now talking about the misuse and over use of medical images such as MRIs and ultrasounds (US).
-There is a commonly held belief by both patients and many clinicians that an MRI or US image of a herniated disc, or degenerative joint, or a torn tendon can explain why things hurt or are not functioning properly.
-Well unfortunately in a lot of cases it isn’t as simple as this, and the dependence on medical imaging needs to be questioned and challenged a lot more.
+But there are also many other examples of when medical images are not put to good use such as X-rays, MRIs, and ultrasounds.
+There is a commonly held belief by both patients and many clinicians that an image of a herniated disc, a degenerative joint, a torn tendon can explain why someone hurts or not functioning properly, and yes at times this can, but unfortunately in a lot of cases it isn’t as simple as this, and the use and dependence on medical imaging needs to be questioned a lot more.

-However, I want to make it clear that there is no doubt that advances in medical imaging and technology have improved and enhanced modern healthcare hugely.
-From the first accidental discovery of the X-Ray by Wilhelm Roentgen back in 1895 being quickly put to good use by battlefield surgeons to locate bullets and shrapnel in wounded soldiers, to the development of other techniques such as CT, MRI, ultrasound etc, they have all helped to identify serious life threatening diseases, illnesses, and injury’s quicker, faster, more efficiently.
-Simply put modern medical imaging has and will continue to save countless lives, and is an invaluable tool… when used appropriately.
+However, I do want to make it clear that there is no doubt that advances in medical imaging and technology have improved and enhanced modern healthcare hugely.
+From the first accidental discovery of the X-Ray by Wilhelm Roentgen back in 1895 being quickly put to good use by battlefield surgeons to locate bullets and shrapnel in wounded soldiers, to the development of techniques such as CT, MRI, ultrasound etc, they have all helped to identify serious life-threatening diseases, illnesses, and injury’s quicker, faster and saved millions of lives.
+Simply put modern medical imaging has and will continue to be an invaluable tool… when used appropriately.

-But where medical imaging is failing patients is when it is being used inappropriately and incorrectly to explain why things hurt.
-Unfortunately many patients and clinicians still think that pain and disability is as simple as structural irregularity or damage seen on scan, that is when something is misshapen, wonky torn, degenerative then it must be a source of problems.
+But where medical imaging is failing is when it is being used inappropriately and incorrectly to explain why some things hurt.
+Many patients and clinicians still think that pain and disability are as simple as a structural irregularity seen on a scan, that when something is misshapen, wonky torn, degenerative on a scan then it must be a source of pain or problems.

-Now at times it can be this simple, break your ankle or your wrist, and it will hurt due to the broken bones and other damage.
-But what if you haven’t had an accident, what if the broken bone heals and the pain persists, what then?
-Well this is where is all gets a little bit grey and murky, this is where its not just as simple as seeing wonky, misshapen, worn out things and blaming them for the pain.
+Now at times it can be this simple, break your ankle and it will hurt due to the broken bones, but what if you haven’t had an accident, what if the broken bone heals and the pain persists, what then?
+Well, this is where it all gets a little bit more confusing and uncertain.

-There is now a growing evidence base that demonstrates many worn out, wonky, misshapen, degenerative, torn things seen on MRIs and other scans are also found very commonly in people with NO pain and NO disability.
-We are now beginning to recognise and understand that what we thought to be pathology may just be morphology, or ageology, or normology!
+There is growing evidence that demonstrates many so-called worn out, wonky, misshapen, degenerative, and even torn things seen on scans are found commonly in people with NO pain and NO disability.
+We are beginning to recognise and understand that what we thought to be pathology may just be morphology, or ageology, or normology!
 I’ve just made those last two words up by the way!

-For example Guermazi et al demonstrated that many if not ALL the common pathologies seen in knee scans such as meniscal lesions, synovitis, and articular cartilage damage are found just as much, if not sometimes more in subjects WITHOUT pain as those with pain.
-Next Brinjiki et al showed high prevalence of so called pathology in lower back MRIs in well over 3000 people without any pain or issues in ages from 20 to 80 years old, and Nakashima et al showed similar results in over 1200 neck MRIs in subjects again with NO pain or issues.
+For example, Guermazi et al demonstrated that many if not ALL the common pathologies seen in knee scans such as meniscal lesions, synovitis, and articular cartilage damage are found just as much, if not sometimes more in subjects WITHOUT pain as those with pain.
+Next Brinjiki et al showed a high prevalence of so-called pathology in lower back MRIs in well over 3000 people without any pain or issues in ages from 20 to 80 years old, and Nakashima et al showed similar results in over 1200 neck MRIs in subjects again with NO pain or issues.

-Then in the shoulder we have Grisih et al who found a staggering 96% of subjects with no pain or issues had at least one so called pathology on their US scans… 96%….
-Then Teunis et al shows an increasing prevalence with age of non painful, non limiting cuff tears with up to 65% being non-symptomatic, or Schwartzberg et al demonstrating 72% of all shoulder SLAP lesions in middle aged subjects are non-symptomatic, or Le Goff et al demonstrating that over 50% of calcific deposits seen in cuff tendons are non-symptomatic, or Lesinak et al showing nearly 50% of young elite level professional baseball pitchers have cuff tears and SLAP lesions with no effect on their performance or injury rates.
+Then in the shoulder, we have Grisih et al who found a staggering 96% of subjects with no pain or issues had at least one so-called pathology on their US scans.
+Then Teunis et al shows an increasing prevalence non painful cuff tears with age and with up to 65% being non-symptomatic, or Schwartzberg et al demonstrating 72% of middle-aged subjects had non-symptomatic SLAP lesions, or Le Goff et al showing that over 50% of calcific deposits seen in cuff tendons are non-symptomatic, or Lesinak et al highlighting that nearly 50% of young elite level professional baseball pitchers have cuff tears and SLAP lesions with no effect on their performance.

-And this is just in the shoulder, I could go on and on showing study after study conducted on symptom free subjects that shows so called pathology in many areas that do NOT cause ANY pain, or ANY dysfunction!
-It is not just as simple as seeing that worn out, wonky, misshapen, or torn thing on a scan and saying it needs to be treated or fixed.
-We first have to understand what is normal before we can say what is abnormal, and where we thought defects in structure where abnormal it seems that in some cases these are normal signs of aging or activity.
+And all that is just in the shoulder, I could go on and on showing study after study conducted on symptom-free subjects that shows so-called pathology in many areas that do NOT cause ANY pain, or ANY dysfunction!
+So we can see it is not just as simple as seeing that worn out, wonky, misshapen, or torn thing seen on a scan is causing someones pain or needs to be treated or fixed.

 Happiest day of my life!

-Another way to explain this that I also like comes from the enigmatic David Poulter @Retlouping.
-He explains that a scan image can be like a wedding photograph, just like my one above.
-Just by looking at the group photo with everyone looking all happy you can not actually tell who is happy, who is sad, angry, pissed etc… just like we can not tell by only looking at an MRI with all the things being reported as problematic which actually are, and which are not.
+Another way to explain this that I also like comes from David Poulter @Retlouping.
+He explains that a scan can be like a wedding photograph, just like mine above.
+Just by looking at the group photo with everyone looking all happy you can’t actually tell who is happy, who is sad, who is angry, or even pissed etc… just like we can not tell by looking at an MRI with all the things reported as problematic which actually are, and which are not.

-Now while we are on the subject of medical images I want to discuss a few issues I often come across that I find are becoming more frustrating and more annoying.
-The first is that scans help reassure patients.
-I often hear and see clinicans referring patients for scans because the patient wants it when there is no clinical indication.
-Not only is this wasteful, unethical, and lazy practice, it is actually not evidence based.
-Despite common belief there is NO evidence that scans reassure patients (ref), in fact there is more evidence that they can cause more fear, angst, and harm (ref).
+While we are on the subject I want to discuss a few more issues I come across that I find are becoming more frustrating and more annoying.
+The first is that many think scans help reassure patients and so I see and hear more and more clinicians referring patients for scans to reassure the patient when there is absoultly no clinical indication.
+Not only is this wasteful, and lazy practice, it is actually not evidence-based.
+Despite common belief there is little evidence that scans help reassure patients (ref), in fact there is more evidence that they can do the opposite and cause more fear, angst, and harm (ref).

-Simply put it is the job of the clinican to reassure patients, not a scan!
+To put this as bluntly as I can it is the job of the CLINICIAN to reassure a patient, not a fucking scan!

-Also still on the subject of reporting on images it should be recognised and understood that although this is a skilled profession it is still remarkably unreliable.
+Whilst still on the subject of reporting it should be recognised and understood that although this is a skilled job it is still remarkably unreliable.
 This recent study by Herzog et al highlights the lack of consensus in the interpretation of just one patients lumbar spine MRI.
 This one patient visited 10 different medical centres and had 10 MRIs within a 3 week period.
-Each scan was reported by 10 different radiologists and a total of 49 different pathologies where reported on.
-However no pathology, that’s none, zero, zilch, nil, nada was reported consistently by all 10 radiologists, not one!
+Each scan was reported by 10 different radiologists and had a total of 49 different pathologies reported.
+However no pathology, that’s none, zero, zilch, nil, nada were reported consistently by all 10 radiologists, not one!
 As the saying goes, interpretation really is all in the ‘eye of the beholder’.

-Finally I think if more radiologists were educated or understood the prevalence of defects and degeneration in the non-symptomatic populations more, this would change the way they interpret and report images far better, which would have a huge impact on patients care.
-For example this study here shows that when an image report is put into context with epidemiological data patients are less likely to be prescribed unnecessary medications by their clinician.
+Finally, I think if more radiologists were aware of the prevalence of changes seen in the non-symptomatic populations more this would change the way they interpret and report images, which can have a huge impact on patients.
+For example, this study here shows that when an image report is put into context with epidemiological data patients are less likely to be prescribed unnecessary medications by their clinician.
 And this study here demonstrated that by simply rewording reports again with epidemiological data and in a positive light, such as changing the word tear for high signal or defect, it was shown to improve patient understanding and satisfaction.

-Never treat the scan, always treat the man!
+Never treat the scan, always treat the human!